Key Takeaways

 High-efficiency particulate air (HEPA) filters are one of the most efficient HVAC filter types.
 They can remove up to 99.97% of the air-borne pollutants and allergens present in your home, including dust, mold, pollen, pet dander, viruses, smoke particles, and bacteria.

 - Pros: HEPA filters are highly effective against both large and small pollutant particles.
-Since the filters only need replacement every few years, they’re pretty cost-effective in the long run.
+Since the filters only need replacement every few years, they’re cost-effective over the long term.

-- Cons: Smaller particles like smoke, fumes, or gasses can still pass through the filter.
-These filters are pretty expensive when compared to other types of air filters.
-Also, their high filtering ability might restrict airflow, causing your HVAC system’s efficiency to drop.
+- Cons: These filters are significantly more expensive than other types of air filters.
+Additionally, their high filtration efficiency may restrict airflow, reducing your HVAC system’s efficiency.

-UV light filters kill bacteria and viruses with short-wave UV light.
-The germicidal radiation from the UV lamp in these filters disinfects air as it passes through.
-These are also great for ridding your space of harmful microorganisms such as mold spores.
+Short-wave UV light filters kill bacteria and viruses.
+The germicidal radiation from the UV lamp in these filters disinfects the air as it passes through.
+These are also effective at removing harmful microorganisms, such as mold spores, from your space.
+Because they focus on sanitization rather than filtration, UV filters are not rated on the MERV scale.

-Still, they do have some downsides.
-First, UV filters could potentially convert oxygen molecules into ozone molecules.
-In small amounts, ozone can have minor health concerns such as coughing and chest pain.
-In more significant amounts, it can make asthma and other respiratory diseases worse.
+UV filters do have some downsides.
+First, they could potentially convert oxygen molecules into ozone molecules.
+At low concentrations, ozone can cause minor health effects, such as coughing and chest pain.
+In higher doses, it can exacerbate asthma and other respiratory diseases.

-Secondly, while UV light filters do remove bacteria and viruses from the air, they do little against pollutants such as dust.
-As a result, these filters are generally part of a more advanced filtration mechanism like HEPA filters.
+Secondly, while UV light filters remove bacteria and viruses from the air, they are ineffective against pollutants such as dust.
+As a result, these filters are typically part of a more advanced filtration system, such as a HEPA filter.

 - Pros: UV light filters get rid of disease-causing germs and pollutants present inside your home.

-- Cons: These filters are ineffective against pollutants and allergens such as dust, smoke, and fumes.
-They are also fairly costly in comparison to other air filter types.
+- Cons: These filters are ineffective against pollutants and allergens, including dust, smoke, and fumes.
+They are also more expensive than other air filter types.

 Related: What Are HVAC UV Lights For?